A dream to become a saddler

 During time spent at Humbert River Station (at the time owned by Charlie Schultz) in the Northern Territory I became even more involved in and focused on saddlery as I was given the opportunity to complete repairs and make pack saddles for use in the stock camp.

-Wanting to fulfil another childhood dream to own my own property, I bought land near my home town of Stanthorpe in South East Queensland in 1970, and began the pioneering task of clearing it, fencing it, building dams etc.
+Wanting to fulfil another childhood dream to own my own property, I bought land near my home town of Stanthorpe in South East Queensland in 1970, and began the pioneering task of clearing it, fencing it, building dams and a home.

 In 1972, Helen and I were married and we ventured into farming the land.
 I used draft horses for cultivating ground crops, and kept doing leather work as a relaxation in my ‘spare time’.